What does DRNC do?

-While we receive federal money, Disability Rights NC is completely independent of state government.
-We are also independent from the disability service system.
-Therefore, we are free of any conflicts of interests that would undermine our capacity to advocate vigorously on behalf of the human and legal rights of people with disabilities.
+Disability Rights North Carolina (DRNC) is a 501(c)(3) nonprofit charitable organization, independent of state government and the disability service system.
+This structure keeps us free of conflicts of interest that would undermine our zealously advocacy on behalf of the human and legal rights of people with disabilities.

 We are North Carolina’s federally mandated Protection and Advocacy (P&A) agency.